will-gant/career-changer-syllabus/README.md

 * Has already done that training
 * Is relatively early in their new career

+I use the ruby programming language to introduce many software development concepts.
+Although its popularity has been declining for some years, it is still very much used in anger across the tech sector (e.g. by AirBnB, Shopify, GitHub).
+More importantly, its friendly syntax makes it probably the easiest language for beginners to learn.
+It's also the language _I_ currently work in.

 ## Why?

 I started writing this for a friend who was considering changing careers and going down the bootcamp route.
 Within a few months, a second friend expressed a similar interest and so I shared the same document with them.